sanvidhans/interview-docs/docker-k8s/docker.md

 ## Docker questions:

 ### 1. Explain Docker and its key components.
-**Answer:**
-- **Docker:**
+**Docker:**
 - Docker is a platform for developing, shipping, and running applications in containers.
 - Key components include:
   - **Docker Engine:** Responsible for building, running, and managing containers.
   - **Docker Images:** Portable, lightweight, and executable packages that include application code, runtime, libraries, and system tools.
   - **Docker Containers:** Instances of Docker images that run applications in isolated environments.

 ### 2. What is the difference between a Docker image and a Docker container?
-**Answer:**
-- **Docker Image:**
+**Docker Image:**
 - A static, immutable, and portable snapshot that includes the application code, runtime, libraries, and dependencies.
 - Images are created using a Dockerfile and can be stored in registries.

-- **Docker Container:**
+**Docker Container:**
 - A running instance of a Docker image.
 - Containers are lightweight, isolated environments that run applications, and they can be started, stopped, and deleted.

 ### 3. Explain the purpose of a Dockerfile.
-**Answer:**
 - A Dockerfile is a text document that contains instructions for building a Docker image.
 It defines the base image, sets up the environment, copies files, installs dependencies, and specifies how the application should run.
 Example:

 ```dockerfile